manlikeyagi/AgriSmart-Greenhouse/README.md

 # AgriSmart-Greenhouse irrigation system
+## 🌿 About AgriSmart

-AgriSmart is an integrated IoT solution designed to monitor and manage various environmental and operational aspects of a greenhouse farm.
-The project comprises three main sysytem: the implementation of the AgriSmart irrigation system, the AgriSmart weather station, and finally, the AgriSmart gas analyzer.
-Each system is built using NodeMCU microcontrollers and a range of sensors and actuators to ensure optimal conditions for plant growth and operational efficiency.
+**AgriSmart** is an integrated IoT solution designed to monitor and manage various environmental and operational aspects of a greenhouse farm.
+The project comprises three main systems:

-To optimize plant development, increase greenhouse management, and guarantee security and safety, this project aims to create a comprehensive, automated greenhouse management system using Internet of Things technology.
-The project comprises three main sections: a weather station, an irrigation system, and a gas analyzer.
-NodeMCU microcontrollers and the Blynk software control each of the integrated sensors in each section.
-Sensors are used in the irrigation system to monitor soil moisture levels to maximize water usage.
-A DHT11 sensor and three 5V fans are used to control the temperature and humidity in the greenhouse, creating the ideal conditions for plant growth.
-To further improve security, a buzzer and a PIR motion sensor are added.
-These devices can identify unwanted entries and notify the farmer.
-The weather station offers continuous environmental condition monitoring.
-To gather information on light intensity, temperature, humidity, and rainfall, it combines a light sensor, a DHT11 temperature and humidity sensor, and a rain sensor.
-Remote monitoring and control are made possible by this data, which is sent to the Blynk app and shown on an LCD panel.
-The MQ135 gas sensor is used by the gas analyzer, which focuses on air quality, to identify dangerous gases including ammonia and CO2.
-A NodeMCU microcontroller processes the sensor data and transmits it to the Blynk app for real-time monitoring, guaranteeing the safety of the greenhouse environment for both workers and plants.
+- 🌀 **AgriSmart Irrigation System**
+- ☀️ **AgriSmart Weather Station**
+- 🧪 **AgriSmart Gas Analyzer**

+Each system is built using **NodeMCU microcontrollers** and a range of sensors and actuators to ensure optimal conditions for plant growth, operational efficiency, and environmental safety.

+The goal of AgriSmart is to create a **comprehensive, automated greenhouse management system** using Internet of Things (IoT) technology to improve productivity, optimize resource usage, and enhance security.

+### 💧 Irrigation System

+- Uses soil moisture sensors to monitor water levels and automate irrigation.
+- A DHT11 sensor and **three 5V cooling fans** regulate temperature and humidity inside the greenhouse.
+- A **PIR motion sensor** and **buzzer** are integrated for detecting intrusions and alerting the farmer.

+### ☀️ Weather Station

+- Continuously monitors environmental conditions using:
+  - Light sensor
+  - DHT11 temperature & humidity sensor
+  - Rain sensor
+- Data is displayed on an **LCD panel** and transmitted to the **Blynk app** for real-time remote monitoring.

+### 🧪 Gas Analyzer

+- Focuses on **air quality monitoring** inside the greenhouse.
+- Uses an **MQ135 gas sensor** to detect harmful gases such as **ammonia (NH₃)** and **carbon dioxide (CO₂)**.
+- Sensor data is processed by a NodeMCU and transmitted to the Blynk platform for live monitoring.

+Together, these systems help optimize plant development, improve greenhouse management, and ensure safety for both plants and personnel.

 <h3 align="center">🔧 AgriSmart Schematic Diagram</h3>
 <p align="center">